 You can find form DS-82 online.
 The agency will not accept a damaged passport book.
 Passport fees can vary, so refer to this post for more details.

-If your passport is lost or damaged, you’ll have to apply for a new one.
-This is also true if the passport is over 15 years old or you’ve changed your name and can’t provide proof.
+If your passport is lost or damaged, you will have to apply for a new one.
+This is also true if the passport is over 15 years old or you have changed your name and cannot provide proof.

 Applying for a new passport has a different process.
 It must be done in-person.

 Look online to find a passport acceptance agent.
-You’ll find them across the country at public locations such as a post office or county court.
+You will find them across the country at public locations such as a post office or county court.

 - Form DS-11

 - Government Photo-ID